Neoslyke/TeleportRequest-Neo/README.md

-# Back
+# TeleportRequest
-A TShock plugin that teleports you back to your last death position.
+A TShock plugin for teleporting to other player.

 ## How to Install
 1. Download the `.dll` file.